ChristopherBrum/phonebook/README.md

 # Contact Keeper

-An application for organizing contact information built using JavaScript, Express, and MongoDB.
+A backend application for organizing contact information built using JavaScript, Express, and MongoDB.